ub-cavas/AutowareAuto/src/perception/segmentation/euclidean_cluster_nodes/design/euclidean-cluster-nodes-design.md

 4. Optionally publish the resulting clusters
 5. Optionally compute and publish bounding boxes around the clusters as either `DetectedObjects` type or `BoundingBoxArray` type
+6. Optionally publish `DetectedObjects` type around the clusters as either bounding boxes or convex polygon prisms
-6. Optionally apply aggressive downsampling (or not) and ignore the z direction entirely
+7. Optionally apply aggressive downsampling (or not) and ignore the z direction entirely

 ## Assumptions / Known limits